fireundubh/playwithfire/starfield.md

 ## Bad Ideas

-- installed a mod that patched `Starfield.exe` directly (e.g., a non-SFSE achievement enabler)
+- installed a mod that patched `Starfield.exe` directly (e.g., a non-SFSE achievement enabler), rendering the game incompatible or partially incompatible with SFSE plugins that employ signature or byte array searches
 - continuing to use ESPs, ESLs, and Overlay-flagged plugins [despite *far more* technical people telling you to stop](https://github.com/TES5Edit/TES5Edit/blob/dev-4.1.5/whatsnew.md)